Economic restructuring: Demographic impact

-Furthermore, sociologist William Julius Wilson argues that the deindustrialization of manufacturing employment have exacerbated joblessness in impoverished African American communities correlating with a rise in single-mother households, high premature mortality rates, and increasing incarceration rates among African American males.
+Furthermore, sociologist William Julius Wilson argues that the deindustrialization of manufacturing employment has exacerbated joblessness in impoverished African American communities correlating with a rise in single-mother households, high premature mortality rates, and increasing incarceration rates among African American males.
 With some African Americans gaining professional upward mobility through affirmative action and equal opportunity sanctions in education and employment, African Americans without such opportunities fall behind.
 This creates a growing economic class division among the African American demographic accentuated by global economic restructuring without government response to the disadvantaged.
 Furthermore, Wilson asserts that as the black middle class leave the predominantly black inner city neighborhoods, informal employment information networks are eroded.
 This isolates poor, inner city residents from the labor market compounding the concentration of poverty, welfare dependency, rise of unemployment, and physical isolation in these areas.

 City youth are also affected such as in New York City.
 The declines in education, health care, and social services and the dearth of jobs for those with limited education and training along with the decay of public environments for outdoor play and recreation have all contributed to fewer autonomous outdoor play or "hanging out" places for young people.
 This in turn affects their gross motor development, cultural build-up, and identity construction.
 Children become prisoners of home relying on television and other outlets for companionship.
-Contemporary urban environments restricts the opportunities for children to forge and negotiate peer culture or acquire necessary social skills.
+Contemporary urban environments restrict the opportunities for children to forge and negotiate peer culture or acquire necessary social skills.
 Overall, their ecologies have eroded in recent years brought about by global restructuring.